-Note: due to the position of the pitot opening (in the nose, adjacent to the tow hook), an airspeed of 40kts will be indicated on aerotow.
+Note: due to the position of the pitot opening (in the nose, adjacent to the tow hook), an airspeed of ~40kts may be indicated on aerotow.
 Don't panic!
-As soon as the tow rope is released, the correct ASI will be displayed.
+As soon as the tow rope is released, the correct ASI should be displayed.